kmayo-ss/silverstripe-raygun/README.md

 	composer require silverstripe/raygun:*

 Then, load in the RayGun application key.
-Thi is defined in `_ss_environment.php`, like this:
+This is defined in `_ss_environment.php`, like this:

 	define('SS_RAYGUN_APP_KEY', 'dwhouq3845y98uiof==');